fosfrancesco/pkspell/README.md

 Dependencies can be installed using `pip` (it is recommended to use a virtual environment with Python>=3.7) with the command `pip install -r requirements.txt`.

-We suggest to manually install PyTorch following the instructions in the [website](https://pytorch.org/get-started/locally/) to correctly install the cpu or CUDA version.
+We suggest to manually install PyTorch following the instructions in the [website](https://pytorch.org/get-started/locally/) to select the cpu or CUDA version.
 Moreover, git must be installed and accessible to correctly download the asap dataset.

 ## Basic Usage